- How to Enrol

 If your health coverage is administered by your employer, union or pension plan, they will register for MSP on your behalf.

-First Nations and Inuit Residents - Basic Medical Coverage
+Eligible First Nations Residents of B.C. - Basic Medical Coverage

 MSP is the provincial government program that provides basic medical benefits.
 For example, MSP pays for medically required services of physicians and surgeons.
-All residents of B.C. are required to enrol with MSP - only those (adults) who formally opt out of all provincial health care programs are exempt.
-Generally, Status Native and Inuit residents enrol through Health Canada's First Nations and Inuit Health Branch.
+All residents of B.C. are required to enrol with MSP.
+Up to July 1, 2013, individuals who are registered Indians under the Indian Act and residents of B.C. are enrolled through Health Canada’s First Nations and Inuit Health Branch.

 More information on Basic Medical Coverage is available on the Ministry of Health website.